-Meanwhile the pastor of the church was taken seriously ill.
-As he lay in his chamber on the evening of Thursday, the 19th of November, 1857, a welland night to large audiences, his son, the pastor of the church, being still confined to his bed.
+On Sabbath, November 22d, he preached morning and night to large audiences, his son, the pastor of the church, being still confined to his bed.
 So great was the interest manifested at the night service, that it was afterward greatly regretted that notice had not been given, and preaching appointed for Monday night also.
 He had thought of giving such a notice on Sabbath night, he told the sick pastor afterward, but did not like to do so on account of not having previously consulted that pastor; so habitual was his delicacy of feeling in such matters, that he acted thus even when the pastor was his own son.
 During the ensuing week he laboured with his usual energy in behalf of the College, and all who met with him at this time will bear witness to the fact, that to attain his object he did all that man could.
 During this week he thus writes to his wife at Huntsville: